Adding and Managing Datasets

 The zvol screens and widgets, accessed from the Datasets screen, allow you to add or edit a zvol and manage the volume storage.
 Zvols are listed on the Datasets screen tree table.

-The tree table includes storage space used and available for that zvol (or dataset), encryption status (locked, unlocked, or unencrypted), and the role of that zvol or dataset or what service uses it (i.e., the system dataset, a share, virtual machine, or application).
+The dataset tree table shows storage space used and available for that zvol (or dataset), encryption status (locked, unlocked, or unencrypted), and how that zvol or dataset is used (i.e., the system dataset, a share, virtual machine, or application).

 Read full post gdoc_arrow_right_alt